magician-project/doosan_xbot2/README.md

 # Doosan XBot2

 This package contains the config files and instructions for running the Doosan robot with the XBot2 framework.
+It also contains a xbot2 example plugin to run a periodic motion on the robot.

 At the moment, the package works with Ubuntu 20.04 and ROS Noetic.